Practical Allowlisting and Execution Control

 Exception handling

-Temporarily exclude devices from allowlisting via Airlock’s One Time Pad (OTP) functionality to ensure business continuity is maintained
+Temporarily exclude devices from allowlisting with the One Time Password (OTP) functionality to ensure business continuity is maintained

 Key Capabilities

-Airlock allowlisting enables organisations to reduce cyber risk and significantly uplift their endpoint security posture.
+Airlock Digital allowlisting enables organizations to reduce cyber risk and significantly uplift their endpoint security posture.

-Through industry leading workflows that are easy to use, Airlock enables organisations of all maturity levels to maintain a long-term effective allow listing strategy without end user disruption.
+Through industry leading workflows that are easy to use, Airlock enables organizations of all maturity levels to maintain a long-term effective allow listing strategy without end user disruption.

-Airlock’s innovative, feature-rich allow listing is used to protect hundreds of thousands of endpoints worldwide.
+Airlock Digital offers innovative, feature-rich allowlisting to help organizations protect hundreds of thousands of endpoints worldwide.

 • Define what files are trusted, block everything else, thereby preventing the execution of all untrusted and unknown code.